alphagov/govuk-developer-docs/source/manual/architecture-deep-dive.html.md

 review_in: 3 months
 ---

-We can cover most of the GOV.UK architecture by asking ourselves three questions:
+We can cover a lot of GOV.UK architecture by asking ourselves three questions:

 1. What happens when a user visits a page on GOV.UK?
 2. What happens when a publisher hits 'Publish'?